Gold House: Gold Gala

 Gold House held their inaugural Gold Gala at the Vibiana in Los Angeles in May 2022 to honor Asian representation from the year gone by.
 Guests included names from the film and television industry such as Mindy Kaling, Henry Golding, Michelle Yeoh and Simu Liu, snowboarder Chloe Kim, designers Prabal Gurung and Phillip Lim, and Boston mayor Michelle Wu.
-In May 2023, the first A100 celebratory weekend took place with the A100 Welcome Reception at Creative Artists Agency (CAA) in Century City followed by industry-specific Salons, culminating in the second annual Gold Gala attended by Brie Larson, Harry Shum Jr., Destin Daniel Cretton, Eva Longoria, Awkwafina, the cast of Queer Eye, Lea Salonga, and more.
+In May 2023, the first A100 celebratory weekend took place with the A100 Welcome Reception at Creative Artists Agency (CAA) in Century City followed by industry-specific Salons, culminating in the second annual Gold Gala attended by Brie Larson, Harry Shum Jr., Destin Daniel Cretton, Eva Longoria, the cast of Queer Eye, Lea Salonga, and more.
 The third annual Gold Gala that took place in May 2024 was attended by content creator Valkyrae, actor John Cho, actresses Lucy Liu and Regina King, singer and songwriter Cynthia Erivo, directors Jon M. Chu and Lulu Wang, actors Gordon Cormier, Dallas Liu, Ian Ousley, and Elizabeth Yu from the live-action series Avatar: The Last Airbender, Olympic champions Kristi Yamaguchi, Chloe Kim, Nathan Chen, HYBE chairman Bang Si-Hyuk and more.